Summary: Copenhagen's Dance of Death was printed between 1536 and 1558.

 as early as 1538.

-The pictures were used, not just in the three dance of death manuscripts, but also in many other contemporary books.
+The pictures were used, not just in the three dance of death books, but also in other contemporary books.
+For instance woodcut of the king was also used in Rimkrøniken ("the rhymed chronicle") from 1533 and the Latin church ordinance from 1537.
 Attempts have been made to compare these publications following the assumption that the badder picture indicates a worn down printing plate, which in turn indicates a newer book.
 On the other hand Meyer argues convincingly that this argument is no good, since the quality is much more dependent on the skills of the printer(2).

 |